 And here’s what it has to say about “faith”, pistis:

 pistis: Πίστις.
 From Hebrew אמוּנָה, basic sense is “support” from the verbal root אָמַן, “support” (BDB).

 - In an abstract sense, the quality of being supportive:

 1e. loyalty (BDAG)

 1g. trustworthiness (LSJ)

-In other words, the image here is a relationship of my “dependence on” or “allegiance to”, on the one hand, and my assured provision (support or upholding) on the other.
-And from this position, I am loyal, faithful, committed, steadfast, trustworthy, reliable and determined.
+In other words, the image here is a relationship of my “devotion to”, “dependence on” or “allegiance to” Christ.
+And, as a corollary, I’m counting on Him for my assured provision (support or upholding).
+And from this position, I am loyal, faithful, committed, steadfast, trustworthy, reliable, and determined.

 This is a huge part of Paul that we need to recover from his original words.
 When we read “by grace you have been saved by faith”, we ought to have a pretty good idea of the concept in Paul’s mind when he used that word, starting with the image of the completely submitted and sold-out Abraham with his Isaac on Moriah.
 Otherwise, we do great damage in promoting this verse using some modern counterfeit version of the meaning of “faith”.

-You can help yourself learn this new understanding of these words (if, in fact, you see your understanding as a kind of watered-down “agreement”) by substituting some of their lexical equivalents in specific verses that use them and see if you don’t find a stunningly different message.
+You can help yourself learn this new understanding of these words (if, in fact, you see it as a kind of watered-down “agreement”) by substituting some of their lexical equivalents in specific verses that use them and see if you don’t find a stunningly different message.
 For example: